 Loss Payee’s Purpose

-Once your lender is listed on your insurance policy as a loss payee, the lender will receive notification of your insurance policy’s status on a regular basis.
+Once your lender is listed on your insurance policy as a loss payee, the lender will receive notification of your insurance policy’s status regularly.
 The notifications will inform the lender of all activities on your insurance policy.
 When will your lender receive notifications?

 - Once the loss payee is added to the policy

 - When changes are made to the policy coverage

 - Late payment on the policy